LeonTutte/ZimCom/README.md

 All that is required for the server is port forwarding, and both the server and client can be run without installation.
 (Either with .NET 9 installed or via the self-contained package, where everything is included).
 All settings are stored uniformly in the user's roaming folder.
-All logs are store directly in the executable folder under the subfolder logs.
+All logs are store directly in the executable folder under the subfolder "logs".

 ## Currently work in progress / done